Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 ### Acknowledgements

-* Thanks to my housemate, girlfriend, mother and other friends in looking at this project and conveying that they can view the content and access the interactive functions on their own devices.
+* Thanks to my housemate, girlfriend, mother and other friends for looking at this project and conveying that they can view the content and access the interactive functions on their own devices.

-* Thanks to my Code Institute Tutor, Mentor and Student Support team in offering me advice and support during the creation of this project.
+* Thanks to my Code Institute Tutor, Mentor and Student Support team for offering me advice and support during the creation of this project.

 * I have utilised extra information to allow me to create this page from